Kitware/CMake/Help/manual/cmake.1.rst

   Some native build tools always build in parallel.
 The use of ``<jobs>`` value of ``1`` can be used to limit to a single job.

+  .. versionadded:: 4.5
+    When CMake is the one passing the parallel flag to the build tool (through this option or the :envvar:`CMAKE_BUILD_PARALLEL_LEVEL` environment
+    variable) and that tool is GNU Make 4.0 or newer, the output of each recipe is grouped so that concurrent jobs do not interleave.
+Request parallelism natively, e.g. ``cmake --build . -- -j``, to opt out and stream output as it is produced.
+Since :envvar:`CMAKE_BUILD_PARALLEL_LEVEL` likewise enables grouping, unset it
+    to opt out when it is set.

 .. option:: -t <tgt>..., --target <tgt>...

   Build ``<tgt>`` instead of the default target.
 Multiple targets may be